danjbrown/angular2-webpack/README.md

 * Client side application written in TypeScript.
 * Now includes tslint, a static analysis linter for TypeSript.
 * Provides examples of Karma/Jasmine tests and skeleton test files for client side components.
+* Includes examples of Mocha/Chai tests for server side components.
 * Includes working examples of routing, shared services, event emitters and filters.
 * Working example of ngrx/store used to store the search term entered in the header.
 * The client side application uses webpack-dev-server which builds and reloads the app in the browser when a change is detected, making development faster.